 An Ohio EdChoice Scholarship offers $4650 per qualifying student for each school year to help cover tuition costs for a private school.
 If a student’s family income is above the 200% poverty level, the family is responsible for paying the difference between the scholarship and the school’s tuition; however they may participate in work study/volunteer capacities to offset the difference.
 Families who do fall below the 200% poverty level are not required to pay the difference.

-Once a student has applied for and received an Ohio EdChoice Scholarship, the student can renew the scholarship each year through eighth grade at Ridgewood provided that:
+Once a student has applied for and received an Ohio EdChoice Scholarship, the student can renew the scholarship each year through eighth grade provided that the student:

 1. Does not move to another public school district, unless the student would be assigned to an Ohio EdChoice designated public school in the student’s new district;